 The Hand Axe is a multi-use weapon much like the Knife.
-Used mostly by the American military and the SWAT team, it has been used in other martial arts, but less for throwing and more for close quarter combat.
+Used mostly by the American military and the SWAT team, it has been used in other martial arts, but less for throwing and more for close-quarter combat.

 The sai is mostly known for being the famous weapon preferred by Raphael, the red-banded Teenage Mutant Ninja Turtle.
 Like the nunchuck, the sai has origins as a tool of agriculture, the sai became utilized as a defense weapon.
 They are a three-pronged weapon, comprised of the main shaft and two shorter prongs on each side.
-They are used as blunt striking weapons in combat, and also have the ability to lock an opponent’s weapon, rendering the weapon from the attacker useless.
+They are used as blunt striking weapons in combat, and also have the ability to block an opponent’s weapon, rendering the weapon from the attacker useless.

 - Grappling Hook-

 The grappling hook is a very useful tool used in the military and also in Ninjutsu.
-It has a variety of functions, despite being a simple rope and hook construction.
+It has a variety of functions, despite being a simple rope and hooks construction.
 In ninjutsu, it’s used as a wall-scaling device.
 The military uses it for several purposes like safe item retrieving, bomb removing, or pulling oneself to an otherwise unreachable place.